Welcome to today's edition of the Rush 24-7 podcast.

 No, he doesn't, he's saying.

-Anyway, I can take a break.
+Anyway, I'm going to take a break.

 I'm way long here.